Skip to main content

 For context on why the throttling mechanism exists, see ADR 002.

-Note the terms slash throttling and jail throttling are synonymous, since in replicated security a SlashPacket simply jails a validator for downtime infractions.
+Note the terms slash throttling and jail throttling are synonymous, since in Interchain Security a SlashPacket simply jails a validator for downtime infractions.

 Currently the throttling mechanism is designed so that provider logic (slash meter, etc.) dictates how many SlashPackets can be handled over time.
 Throttled SlashPackets are persisted on the provider, leading to multiple possible issues.
 Namely: